 Add water, lemon peels, white vinegar, and herbs, and bring to a boil.

 Enjoy!
-Strain out any unwanted vegetables to be composted (most herb stems included).
-This will keep well in the freezer for 3 - 4 months (maybe longer), make sure to leave 1 inch of headspace if you store in a glass jar in the freezer (needs room to expand.)
+Strain out vegetable scraps to be composted.
+This stock will keep well in the freezer for 3 - 4 months (maybe longer), make sure to leave 1 inch of headspace if you store in a glass jar in the freezer (needs room to expand.)

 Are there any special scraps you put in your stock?

 Let me know if you give this a try! #closedloopcooking